garyns/osTicket-extensions/README.md

 ## Simple HTML Reporting

 A simple HTML managerial report to report on open and closed tickets.
-[Here is a screen shot](http://smart-itc.com.au/wp-content/uploads/2015/09/GITHubOSTicketReport.jpg) Yep, it's not pretty!
+[Here is a screen shot](assets/report.jpg).

 #### Background